 All regionally significant projects - those requiring action by the Federal Highway Administration (FHWA) or Federal Transit Administration (FTA), regardless of funding source - are also included in the TIP.
-Within the APO, a project is considered of regional significance if it is funded, in part, through the use of Federal dollars from either FHWA or FTA or if it is a MnDOT sponsored project regardless of funding source.
+A project is generally considered regionally significant if: it adds one (1) or more travel lanes for over one (1) mile, it involves the addition of an interchange on the National Highway System (NHS), and/or it involves the reconfiguration of an NHS interchange such that a movement is added or eliminated.